Flo-CS/whats-in-my-fridge/Project/Project.md

 - Confirm button
 - Go to login page button
 ### Home
-- List of all stocked products with most importants infos
+- List of all stocked products with most important infos
 - Click on a product show one product page
 - Can sort product by:
     - Last added date